cagamps/quantastor/examples/StorageVolumes/README.md

 ---
 ### Storage Volume Example

 One use case for the QuantaStor system is to allocate a storage volume to a host.
 As a requirement for the `example_sv.sh` script you should set up a storage pool called 'DefaultPool' using one or more storage device(s) using the CLI or GUI.
 This script also requires `sudo` privileges to use the `qs-util` tool-set.
-To run the example script use the following command-line code, from this directory replacing `x.x.x.x` with the IP address of your QuantaStor server:
+To run the example script use the following command-line code, from this directory replacing `x.x.x.x`, `username`, and `password` with the IP address of your QuantaStor server and your own credentials:

-    $ source example_sv.sh x.x.x.x
+    $ source example_sv.sh x.x.x.x username password

 Expected Result: From the GUI you should see that a storage volume was created named 'testVol'.
 From your terminal you should see your host ISCSI IQN printed out and a successful login message from the `qs-util iscsilogin` command.
 The terminal output should look something like this: